Notice a common theme among the top five most visited retail websites worldwide?

 Customer loyalty program

-Investing in customer experience paid off for Zalando.
-The membership program passed the 1 million member milestone and grew its active customers by 6% to over 51 million in 2022.
+Investing in personalised customer experience paid off handsomely for Zalando.
+The membership program passed the 2 million milestone in 2023, helping to grow active customers by 6% to over 51 million.

 Shopee